rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 ## Problem statement
 {:#problem-statement}

+{:.todo}
+The problem statement doesn't really contain a problem.
+It's a bit missing from the intro as well.
+What is the exact problem we are solving?
+Up til now it's a single survey claiming archiving doens't happen at web-scale.
+We need arguments, details!

 The storage of RDF archives typically goes hand-in-hand with querying.
 [Five foundational query atoms were introduced](cite:cites bear) that cover the retrieval demands in RDF archiving.
 <ol>